 After having written an overview about the first year of my Master here, I wanted to go into more detail about the two books I worked on.
 The first was an anthology titled Tattoo and the second was a collection of works titled BSP Review: The Department of Noticing and Listening.
-This will be the first of an additional three part series.
+This will be the first of an additional two part series.
 Part one will focus on Tattoo: what the project entailed, my experience with helping to create it and the process involved.

 An anthology is a collection of fiction and nonfiction categorised into a particular theme or topic.
 Alongside myself were four other group members and it was our job to bring a new anthology edition to life.
 The first thing we had to do was choose a theme.
 After a long brainstorming session we chose to focus on all things relating to, you guessed it, tattoos.
 Whether it was a story of getting a tattoo, a heartbreak of first love, or a reflective and painful moment, we wanted to put it in.

 The next step was posting a callout for submissions.
 We wanted our writers and artists to find their own interpretation of what ‘tattoo’ means to them.
 The aim was to receive content from as many people as possible to then curate the ones that would end up in the final book.
 Once we received enough we categorised them so we could start the editing process.
 Each piece had to be read by two to three group members to ensure accuracy, fairness and objectivity.
 We also had weekly meetings with a designer who worked on the text and cover designs.
 Layout is equally important as the content itself and as the book started coming together we had to think about images and typesetting.
 We coordinated this with a typesetter who provided us with draft copies so we could start seeing a final version.